Click the question to expand the answer.

 Our previous "Our Chosen Values" dates back more than 20 years.
 They served us well for a long time.
 Much has changed since their initial adoption, both inside Smithbucklin as well as externally.
 Our new Values reflect the guiding principles of the culture we are building to achieve sustained future success.
 As of June 4, 2024, “Our Chosen Values” are now retired and they will no longer be visible on our company website or any other printed or electronic resource.
 The new Values will replace them.

 Values matter to Smithbucklin because they serve as guiding principles for our culture, actions, and decision-making.
 Values provide a shared understanding of what the organization stands for, what its employees are responsible for, as well as what our clients and partners can expect from us.
-This clarity strengthens our ability to attract talent, and our capacity to create value in the markets we serve.
+This clarity strengthens our ability to attract talent, and our ability to create value in the markets we serve.
 Ultimately, these Values explicitly support our vision, strategies, and multi-year goals.

-Our Values provide a shared understanding of our aspirational behavior, what we expect from each other and what our clients expect of us.
+Our Values provide a shared understanding of what we expect from each other and what our clients expect of us.
 So, for all of us, it is about approaching our work by purposefully looking at our projects, tasks, and interactions through the lens of the Values.
 Refer to Our Values in Action for examples of how to integrate the Values into your work.

 Our Values belong to everyone who works at Smithbucklin, including all Smithbucklin companies.